Frangidha/History-project/README.md

 Gallery	gallery.html
 Links on all pages navigated to the correct pages as exptected.

-Form Testing

-The form on the home page was tested to ensure it functioned as expected when correct data was input and when incorrect data was input.
-The following test scenarios were covered:

-Scenario One - Correct Inputs

-Steps to test:

-Navigate to Tacos Travels - Home Page
-Scroll down to the form and input the following data:
-First Name: John
-Last Name: Doe
-Email: doe.john@test.com
-Comment: This is a test.
-Click Submit
-User should be redirected to contact.html confirmation page
-Expected:

-Form submits with no warnings or errors and user is redirected to contact.html confirmation page.

-Actual:

-Website behaved as expected with no errors or warnings and redirected to contact.html.

-Scenario Two - Missing Required Field First Name

-Steps to test:

-Navigate to Tacos Travels - Home Page
-Scroll down to the form and input the following data:
-First Name:
-Last Name: Doe
-Email: doe.john@test.com
-Comment: This is a test.
-Click Submit
-Expected:

-The form does not submit and an Error is displayed to tell the user that the field is required.

-Actual:

-Website behaved as expected, error message was displayed and the form did not submit.

-Scenario Three - Missing Required Field Last Name

-Steps to test:

-Navigate to Tacos Travels - Home Page
-Scroll down to the form and input the following data:
-First Name:John
-Last Name:
-Email: doe.john@test.com
-Comment: This is a test.
-Click Submit
-Expected:

-The form does not submit and an Error is displayed to tell the user that the field is required.

-Actual:

-Website behaved as expected, error message was displayed and the form did not submit.

-Scenario Four - Missing Required Field Email

-Steps to test:

-Navigate to Tacos Travels - Home Page
-Scroll down to the form and input the following data:
-First Name:John
-Last Name: Doe
-Email:
-Comment: This is a test.
-Click Submit
-Expected:

-The form does not submit and an Error is displayed to tell the user that the field is required.

-Actual:

-Website behaved as expected, error message was displayed and the form did not submit.

-Scenario Six - Incorrect email format

-Steps to test:

-Navigate to Tacos Travels - Home Page
-Scroll down to the form and input the following data:
-First Name:John
-Last Name: Doe
-Email: doe.johntest.com
-Comment: This is a test.
-Click Submit
-Expected:

-The form does not submit and an Error is displayed to tell the user that a valid email is required and the format it should be in.

-Actual:

-Website behaved as expected, error message was displayed and the form did not submit.

 Footer Social Media Icons / Links

 Testing was performed on the Font Awesome Social Media icons in the footer to ensure that each one opened in a new tab and that each one had a hover affect of the orange branding color.